segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 6. When you're satisfied with the mapping, click **Save**.
 Segment returns you to the Mappings table.

-## Troubleshooting and limitations

-Below are some tips to help you troubleshoot common questions that come up.

-### Data Warehouse Permissions
+## Frequently asked questions

+{% faq %}
+{% faqitem What data warehouse permissions does Segment require? %}

 To use Linked Events, be sure that you have proper permissions for the Data Warehouse you're using.
-Visit the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides to learn more about updating permissions.
+Visit the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides to learn more about updating permissions.

-### Data Warehouse Sync
+{% endfaqitem %}

+{% faqitem How often do syncs occur? %}

 Segment currently syncs once every hour.

-### Action Destinations support
+{% endfaqitem %}

+{% faqitem Which Action Destinations does Linked Events support? %}

 For Linked Events, Segment supports all Actions Destinations.

-### Action Event Tester
+{% endfaqitem %}

+{% faqitem Why aren't test events working? %}

-Test events don't send linked events, it only sends the test events that come from the source debugger, which is ahead of the event enrichment.
+Test events don't send Linked Events, it only sends the test events that come from the source debugger, which is ahead of the event enrichment.

-### Audit logs
+{% endfaqitem %}

+{% faqitem Can I view my Linked Events Audit Trail? %}

 Linked Events uses the existing Audit Trail in your Segment workspace.
 To view your Audit Trail, navigate to **Settings > Admin > Audit Trail**.

-### Sync schedule config
+{% endfaqitem %}

+{% faqitem How can I refresh linked data from my warehouse? %}

 You can define a schedule for refreshing the linked data from your data warehouse.

+{% endfaqitem %}
+{% endfaq %}